Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __liquid_unit__
   - Type: string
-  - Description: In case of aqueous liquids, millilitre are often used as unit, in case of organic solvents, mass is applied to refer to the solvent.
+  - Description: In case of aqueous liquids, mL (milliliter) is often used as unit, in case of organic solvents, volume percentage (Vol %) or volume fraction (Vol/Vol) is utilized.

 </details>